 Candidates whose average mark across the course is 65 or above will be awarded a Merit.

 Candidates whose average mark across the course is 70 or above will be awarded a Distinction.

-Candidates who have initially failed any element of the examination will not be eligible for the award of a Distinction or Merit upon resitting that element.
+Candidates who have initially failed any element of the examination will not be eligible for the award of Merit or Distinction.

 MPhil